-In addition to these basic features, the control software includes many other functions that meet the practical needs of the observer and simplify the operation of the instrument.
-Since the design of the system is flexible enough, it will be possible to extend and update the software as well as the hardware of both telescopes/spectrographs according to future necessities.
+In addition to these basic features, the control software includes many other functions that meet the practical needs of the observer and that simplify the operation of the instrument.
+Since the design of the system is flexible enough, it will be possible to extend and update the software as well as the hardware of both telescopes/spectrographs according to future requirements.

 The communication with the instrument and the complete control of it is realized by means of the main computer's monitor.
-Multiple user menus are displayed there, according to required actions.
-This method enables, among others, an easy remote control of all functions of the whole device.
+Multiple user menus are displayed there, according to required actions (two examples are shown in Figs. 7 and 8).

-Fig. 6: The Main Control Menu of HSFA on the monitor.
+Fig. 7.
+The Main Control Menu of HSFA on the monitor.
 The screen is divided in five panels.
-The two small panels on the sides in the lower part are used to control the telescope and the spectrograph.
+Two small panels on the sides in the lower part are used to control the telescope and the spectrograph.
 Different submenus can be subsequently open there.
-The three large panels, after activation (see options in the upper left panel), can display various types of information, including images.
+Three large panels, after activation (see options in the upper left panel), can display various types of information, including images.